Original content from synology forum http://forum.synology.com/enu/viewtopic.php?f=36&t=21704.

-In order to support some older browser, we need to adding the root and intermediate CA certificate to the Diskstation manually.
+Backward support for legacy browser and mobile phone In order to support some legacy browser or mobile phone, we need to adding the root and intermediate CA certificate to the Diskstation manually.
 If all the browsers in your orgainization already recognize startssl.com as a valid Certificate Authority, then you might skip this section.

 - SSH to the diskstation as root

 - cp ca.pem /usr/syno/etc/ssl/ssl.root/ cp sub.class1.server.ca.pem /usr/syno/etc/ssl/ssl.root

 - vi /usr/syno/apache/conf/extra/httpd-ssl.conf-user Look for the line below #SSLCertificateChainFile /usr/syno/apache/conf/server-ca.crt Insert the line below SSLCertificateChainFile /usr/syno/etc/ssl/ssl.root/sub.class1.server.ca.pem Look for another line below #SSLCACertificateFile /usr/syno/apache/conf/ssl.crt/ca-bundle.crt Insert the line below SSLCACertificateFile /usr/syno/etc/ssl/ssl.root/ca.pem

 - Repeat the same steps for the file /usr/syno/apache/conf/extra/httpd-ssl.conf-sys